Discriminative Semantic Transitive Consistency for Cross-Modal Learning: Experiments

 \subsection{Qualitative Results}

 In Fig.~\ref{fig:qual_res}, we show some qualitative results for the \texttt{AudioSetZSL} dataset.
 We use a representative frame from the video to show the results for both audio and video.
 We observe that our model makes understandable mistakes in a few cases, e.g.\ in the second audio to video retrieval example, for the \texttt{dog} audio query a \texttt{cat} video is retrieved which looks similar in shape to that of a \texttt{dog}.
 In the video to audio retrieval, we find an interesting incorrect retrieval, the second query example of \texttt{train} video contains a retrieval audio example from the class \texttt{car} which is actually a train audio and is incorrectly labeled in the dataset.
 The same \texttt{train} video query also has an incorrect retrieval of \texttt{truck}, which is incorrect but is very similar (in audio modality).
-We encourage the readers to look at the result videos available at \texttt{https://krantiparida.github.io/projects/dstc.html} for a better understanding of qualitative results.
+Due to space constraint, we provide the retrieval results for image to text and text to image in the supplementary material.